LinkedIn Character Limit 2026: Posts, Profiles & More

 Company Pages

-Company pages have different character limits:
+Company pages have slightly different limits:

 - Company Name: 100 characters